-You don’t need to be a climate scientist or energy expert to have a conversation, but you might find a few key facts come in handy!
+You don’t need to be a climate scientist or energy expert to talk about climate change, but you might find a few key facts come in handy!

 The vast majority of Australians are concerned about climate damage and want our government to act, but some people are confused about basic facts.
-While it's generally better not to barrage people with facts and figures – you might find a few key facts come in handy, so choose the points below that are relevant to your conversation.
+While it's generally better not to barrage people with facts and figures, you might find a few key facts come in handy:

 Climate damage is here, now